E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/tetra_dlmeso_dpd/readme.rst

 ordering.

 Given a particle :math:`j`, we first find its *four nearest neighbours* (n.n.).
-Then, an *orientational tetrahedral order parameter* is build using :math:`q=1-\frac{3}{8}\sum_{i=1}^3\sum_{k=i+1}^4\left(\cos\psi_{ik}+\frac{1}{3}\right)^2`, where :math:`i,k` are n.n. of :math:`j` and :math:`\psi_{ik}=\theta_{ijk}` is the angle [1]_ between the particles :math:`i`, :math:`j` and :math:`k`.
+Then, an *orientational tetrahedral order parameter* is built using :math:`q=1-\frac{3}{8}\sum_{i=1}^3\sum_{k=i+1}^4\left(\cos\psi_{ik}+\frac{1}{3}\right)^2`, where :math:`i,k` are n.n. of :math:`j` and :math:`\psi_{ik}=\theta_{ijk}` is the angle [1]_ between the particles :math:`i`, :math:`j` and :math:`k`.